-Hugh Edwin Hamilton Gordon (1847-1921), who was a wealthy and prominent figure from Australia who lived there in a home named Strathbogie.
+When Bertha Molesworth moved out the home became the family residence of Hugh Edwin Hamilton Gordon (1847-1921), who was a wealthy and prominent figure from Australia who lived there in a home named Strathbogie.
 Hugh moved to England sometime before his marriage in 1905 and by 1909 had taken up occupancy of a 17 room mansion called Oakleigh on Pembury Road about half way between Blackhurst Lane and the Hastings Road, which today is the site of Oakley School.
-He remained at Strathbogie until he moved into Brackenston and renamed it Strathbogie after his Australian ancestral home.
+He renamed this home Strathbogie, and remained there until the house was sold in 1916 at which time he moved into Brackenston and renamed it Strathbogie after his Australian ancestral home.
 Hugh died at Strathbogie in 1921.
 His widow continued to live there until at least 1922 but later moved to London and remarried.